 5. Catch runoff.
 Install a rain barrel or cistern to catch stormwater runoff from roofs.
 Use this water to irrigate garden plants.

-6. Dig a trench.
+6. How to Divert Water Runoff from Driveway.
+Dig a trench.
 Use a shallow, gravel-filled trench to catch and slow runoff, especially at the base of a slope or alongside a driveway or patio.
 For slopes, consider creating a dry creek to catch, slow down and direct runoff, perhaps to a rain garden (see below).

 7. Plant a rain garden.
 A rain garden is designed to catch and slow runoff.
 It's frequently planted in low areas, at the base of a slope, or near downspout outlets.
 The design includes soil layers, mulch, and plants, all of which filter rainwater as it seeps into soil.
 Check with your local Cooperative Extension System office to learn rain garden basics.